-Engagement Technique Description and use Target audience Websites The Project Appraisal Document (PAD) and ESF documents will be published on the official websites of MAFS, MGSW, WB and UNOPS All stakeholders Media announcements Advance announcements of commencement of major project activities, project Grievance Redress Mechanism, and other outreach needs of the project e.g., sensitization and enrolment activities General public, All project implementing parties at national, regional and county levels Project affected stakeholders and communities Information Boards Use of Notice Boards for announcement of commencement and progress for major project activities Project-affected communities and county officials Sensitization and enrolment meetings These meetings will be held at the community level to orient communities and potential beneficiaries on the project's eligibility criteria and planned. activities.
-These community sensitization meetings and consultations will include discussions around potential environmental risks and impacts of
+Engagement Technique Description and use Target audience Websites The Project Appraisal Document (PAD) and ESF documents will be published on the official websites of MAFS, MGSW, WB and UNOPS All stakeholders Media announcements Advance announcements of commencement of major project activities, project Grievance Redress Mechanism, and other outreach needs of the project e.g., sensitization and enrolment activities Information Boards Use of Notice Boards for announcement of commencement and progress for major project activities Project-affected communities and county officials

+Sensitization and These meetings will be held at Project affected persons,

+enrolment meetings the community level to orient communities, and any other

+communities and potential stakeholders and interested parties.

+beneficiaries on the project's

+eligibility criteria and planned.

+activities.
+These community

+sensitization meetings and

+consultations will include

+discussions around potential

+environmental risks and impacts

-project activities and
+of project activities and

-proposed mitigation measures, as
+proposed mitigation measures,

-well as compliance with COVID-19
+as well as compliance with

-protocols should the pandemic
+COVID-19 protocols should the

-persist.
-Social Accountability Fora
+pandemic persist.
+Social

-Community Level Social
+Accountability Fora Community

-Accountability fora will be
+Level Social Accountability fora

-organized with project beneficiaries
+will be organized with project

+beneficiaries and non-

-and non- beneficiaries to solicit
+beneficiaries to solicit feedback

-feedback on project activities and
+on project activities and

 progress.
-The outcomes of these for
+The outcomes of these

-a will be fed into the project
+for a will be fed into the project

 management cycle for

 improvement.

 Correspondence by Distribute project information to Donors, Government

-phone/ email/ written government officials, organizations, officials, line ministries, consultants,
+phone/ email/ government officials, officials, line ministries, consultants,

-letters agencies, and companies and invite contractors and
+written letters organizations, agencies, and contractors and

+companies and invite

 stakeholders for meetings Development Partners

-Development raithers
+1

-Printed media This will be used to disseminate and General public
+Printed media This will be used to disseminate General public

-Advertisement disclose project documents
+Advertisement and disclose project documents

-Advertisement intended for general readers and
+intended for general readers and

 audiences.

-Advertise project procurements, as
+Advertise project procurements,

-applicable
+as applicable

-Distribution of printed This will be used to convey general General public
+Distribution of This will be used to convey General public

-public materials: information on the Project and to
+printed public general information on the

+materials: Project Project and to provide regular

-Project information provide regular updates on its
+information leaflets, updates on its

-leaflets, progress to local, regional and
+progress to local, regional and

 national stakeholders.
 Materials

 may include FAQs and IEC

-1,

-(pamphlets, banners, leaflets, etc) materials on GRM Social media This platform will be used to provide key highlights and milestones about the project to the public.
-General public Meetings & Workshops These platforms will be used to conduct consultation, discuss project progress and provide capacity building to parties involved in project implementation.
-Donor, Government officials, Community based oversight. structures, consultants,
+(pamphlets, banners, leaflets,

+etc) materials on GRM

+ete, materials on Gilly

+Social media This platform will be used to General public

+provide key highlights and

+milestones about the project to

+the public.

+Meetings & These platforms will be used to Donor, Government

+Workshops conduct consultation, discuss officials, Community

+project progress and provide based oversight.

+capacity building to parties structures, consultants,

+involved in project structures, consultants,

+implementation.

-4.2 Proposed strategy for information disclosure supplies and Development Partners.
+6.2 Proposed strategy for information disclosure supplies and Development Partners.